 Although it use to be possible climbing the Pyramids has been made completely illegal now, and even though there are still a few tourists who try from time to time they can and will be arrested by the Egyptian tourism police who do maintain a presence there.

-For anyone who is wandering no the laws aren’t there for your health and safety either, they were put in place to stop idiot tourists ruining the ancient monument by clambering over it.
+And for anyone who is wandering, no the laws aren’t there for your health and safety either.
+They were put in place to stop idiot tourists ruining the ancient monument by clambering over it.

-There is a small section you are permitted to climb on the Great pyramid to reach the entrance to the inner chamber, and guards will allow you to sit on the first step or two to pose for a photo, but at the end of the day they are right to protect these ancient monuments and as travellers we should be supporting that.
+There is a small section you are permitted to climb on the Great pyramid to reach the entrance to the inner chamber, this is regulated and rotated every few years to minimise damage, and guards will allow you to sit on the first step or two to pose for a photo, but at the end of the day they are right to protect these ancient monuments and as travellers we should be supporting that.

 This is of course subjective but the best views in my opinion are from out in the desert.
 Only half of the Giza plateau has been encroached on by the city itself, the other half is open to the Egyptian desert, and it is easy to walk or ride out into it to get the view of the Pyramids from the desert that most people imagine when they think of the Pyramids.

 Yes you can.
 There are plenty of camel and horse riding operations that will take you around the plateau into the desert and give you a great view.
 Just make sure that the operator you go with is responsible and treat the horses and camels well.
 Many do, but some don’t, and there are many examples of poor and unethical practices.
 Do your research and ask the right questions before you accept any rides.